-Sapphire is a precious gemstone and part of the most important gem family – corundum, which also includes ruby.
+Sapphire is a precious gemstone and part of the most important gem family - corundum, which also includes ruby.
 Both sapphire and ruby have been used in important jewellery, such as imperial crowns, for centuries, and have consistently risen in value and popularity, due to their rarity, beauty, durability and versatility.
-Sapphire and ruby have the same chemical composition and structure, with presence of certain metals determining their colour.
+They have the same chemical composition and structure, with presence of certain metals determining their colour.
 Corundum is also known for its high density, unusual for a transparent mineral.

 Bi-colour or parti sapphires (stones with two colours in the same crystal, eg yellow and blue) occur in Australia as well as Africa (Madagascar, Tanzania and Nigeria).

-All sapphires are made of the same elements, aluminium oxide (α-Al2O3)but the trace elements present in the growing process, such as such as iron, titanium, chromium, vanadium, nickel and magnesium, give each stone its unique colours.
+All sapphires are made of the same elements, aluminium oxide (α-Al2O3) but the trace elements present in the growing process, such as such as iron, titanium, chromium, vanadium, nickel and magnesium, give each stone its unique colours.

 Corundum family is the hardest, most durable natural gemstone after diamond and measures 9 on the Mohs hardness scale, making it a popular choice for jewellery worn every day, such as engagement rings.
 Despite their durability, they should be protected like any other precious stone, and sapphire jewellery should be removed before engaging in heavy work, such as gardening or construction, or work that would expose them to harsh chemicals.